UniMath/agda-unimath/src/linear-algebra/linear-combinations-tuples-of-vectors-left-modules-rings.lagda.md

-# Linear combinations of tuples of vectors in a left modules over rings
+# Linear combinations of tuples of vectors in left modules over rings

 ```agda
 module linear-algebra.linear-combinations-tuples-of-vectors-left-modules-rings where